Can Pool Heaters Catch Fire? Safety & Prevention Guide

 Proper Installation Requirements

 Correct installation is your first line of defense against heater fires.
-Gas heaters require minimum clearances of 24 inches on sides and front, 12 inches on back, and 36 inches above the unit.
+Gas heaters require minimum clearances that vary by manufacturer and BTU rating - consult your specific unit's installation manual for exact requirements.
 Never install heaters in enclosed spaces without proper ventilation.
 Electric heaters need dedicated circuits with appropriate amperage and GFCI protection.

 Regular Maintenance Schedule